Next Competition

 • When and where is the race bib pick-up?

-Wednesday June 7 Reykjavík
+Wednesday June 5 Reykjavík

-12:00 – 18:00 Race bib pick-up at Alparnir, Faxafen 12, Reykjavík.
+12:00 – 18:00 Race bib pick-up at ÚTILÍF sporting store located at Skeifan 11d, 108 Reykjavík.

-Thursday June 8 Reykjavík
+Thursday June 6 Reykjavík

-12:00 – 18:00 Race bib pick-up at Alparnir, Faxafen 12, Reykjavík.
+12:00 – 18:00 Race bib pick-up at ÚTILÍF sporting store located at Skeifan 11d, 108 Reykjavík.

-Friday June 9 Hveragerði
+Friday June 7 Hveragerði

-17:00 – 23:00 Race bib pick-up at the Expo Hall, Hveragerði
+17:00 – 19:00 Race bib pick-up at the Expo Hall, Hveragerði

-Saturday June 10 Hveragerði
+Saturday June 8 Hveragerði

-07:00 – 14:00 Race bib pick-up at the Expo Hall, Hveragerði
+07:00 – 13:30 Race bib pick-up at the Expo Hall, Hveragerði

 • What is ITRA?

-ITRA or “International Trail Running Association” is an international governing body for for trail-running and the advisor to the International Freestyle Sports Association (WA) for trail running.
+ITRA or “International Trail Running Association” is an international governing body for trail-running and the advisor to the International Freestyle Sports Association (WA) for trail running.
 ITRA oversees the accreditation for trail runs and runners can earn ITRA points and an ITRA score by participating in races.
 ITRA points are awarded to runners who finish particular races, regardless of their final time.
 ITRA points can be awarded from 1 up to 6 points.
 ITRA scores awarded based on how fast you run the race.
 The score can be from 100-1000.
 The individual scores of each runner are then used to calculate their Performance Index.
 This index is used to rank runners in trail-runs around the world where the best runners have the highest Performance Index score.
 More information on ITRA here.

 • Name change and refunds?